MyzzThickFineSierra/arbitrum-docs/arbitrum-docs/launch-orbit-chain/orbit-sdk/how-tos/deploying-rollup-chain-with-sdk.md

 6. **`owner`**: This is the account address responsible for deploying, owning, and managing your Orbit chain's base contracts on its parent chain.

-7. **chainId**: This parameter sets the unique chain ID for your Orbit chain
+7 j. **chainId**: This parameter sets the unique chain ID for your Orbit chain

 :::note